Back To Search Results

 • No unilateral leg swelling

 For patients who fulfill all 8 criteria having a low probability of PE, the likelihood of PE is sufficiently low that further testing is not indicated.
-PERC is only valid in clinical settings with a low prevalence of PE (<15%).[52]
-In hospital settings with a higher prevalence of PE (>15%), the PERC-based approach has substantially weaker predictive value.[53]
-Therefore, it should not be used in patients with an intermediate or high suspicion of PE or for inpatients suspected of having PE.
+PERC is only valid in clinical settings with a low prevalence of PE (<15%).[63]
+In hospital settings with a higher prevalence of PE (>15%), the PERC-based approach has substantially weaker predictive value.[64]
+Therefore, PERC criteria should not be used in patients with an intermediate or high suspicion of PE or inpatients suspected of having PE.

 An approach that combines clinical and pretest probability assessment, D-dimer testing, and definitive diagnostic imaging is usually applied for most hemodynamically stable patients with suspected PE.[51]

-CTPA should be performed emergently.
-Feasibility requires adequate scanner technology, and the patient must be able to lie flat, cooperate with exam breath-holding instructions, have a body habitus that can fit into the scanner, and have no contraindications for iodinated contrast.
-If inconclusive or not feasible, perform a V/Q scan.
-V/Q scan could be normal, ruling out PE.
-It could also have resulted in a "high probability for PE," which would diagnose PE if the V/Q scan results were intermediate probability; further testing with lower extremity compression ultrasonography with Doppler is appropriate.
-For patients who are hemodynamically unstable and in whom definitive imaging is unsafe, bedside echocardiography or venous compression ultrasound may be used to obtain a presumptive diagnosis of PE to justify the administration of potentially life-saving therapies.
+A normal V/Q scan excludes PE.
+A PE may be diagnosed in patients with a V/Q scan demonstrating a high probability of PE.
+For a V/Q scan resulting in intermediate probability, further testing with lower extremity compression ultrasonography with Doppler is appropriate.
+For patients who are hemodynamically unstable and in whom definitive imaging is unsafe, bedside echocardiography or venous compression ultrasound may be used to obtain a presumptive diagnosis of PE to justify the administration of potentially life-saving therapies.[51]

 Treatment / Management

-Initial Management
+Initial Management of Acute Pulmonary Embolus

 Anticoagulation